isamu-isozaki/teamai_test/anti-harassment/index.html.md

 1. Any individual who believes they have been the target of harassment of any kind is encouraged to immediately and directly address the harasser, letting them know that their behavior is unwelcome, offensive and must stop immediately.
 1. If they do not wish to address the harasser directly or the behavior doesn’t cease, they should report the misconduct to the Chief Culture Officer or the People Operations Generalist.
 1. Once reported, an impartial investigation will be conducted by People Operations or by an independent third party, depending on the severity and circumstances of the complaint.
-1. Individual(s) reporting an incident or pattern of behavior will be asked to provide a written account of any action(s) causing concern, dates and times such actions occurred, and names of anyone involved, including participants and witnesses.
+1. Individual(s/index.html.md) reporting an incident or pattern of behavior will be asked to provide a written account of any action(s/index.html.md) causing concern, dates and times such actions occurred, and names of anyone involved, including participants and witnesses.
 All complaints or concerns of alleged harassment or discrimination will be taken seriously and handled confidentially.

 ### The Role of Managers